 Fujifilm X-Pro1 versus Fujifilm X100T

 The Fujifilm X-Pro1 and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in January 2012 and September 2014.
 The X-Pro1 is a mirrorless interchangeable lens camera, while the X100T is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X-Pro1 and the Fujifilm X100T is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).